Tiago1106/app_empresa/README.md

-# erro
+# APP EMPPRESA

-A new Flutter application.
+A new Flutter application for company registration.

 ## Getting Started